leticiaSS15/mobx_exemple/README.md

-# Pomodoro Tracker made with Flutter and MobX
+# Pomodoro Tracker with Flutter and MobX

 A Tasks project made with Flutter and usage a Hive local database.